iam-Raja/iam-Raja/README.md

-# Welcome to [Your Name]'s GitHub Profile 👋
+# Welcome to [Raja Peta]'s GitHub Profile 👋

 ## About Me

 Hey there!
-I'm [RajaPeta], a passionate DevOps Engineer specializing in AWS cloud technologies.
+I'm [Raja Peta], a passionate DevOps Engineer specializing in AWS cloud technologies.
 I love automating processes and optimizing infrastructure for efficiency and scalability.

 ## 🔧 Technologies & Tools